-English majors and minors are advised by the Director of Undergraduate Studies and the Department Advisor.
+English majors and minors and English Teaching majors are advised by the Director of Undergraduate Studies and the Department Advisor.
 In addition to providing academic support, these advisors serve as a source of departmental information for students regarding scholarships and awards, organizations, and activities.

-Throughout the academic year, the Department of English hosts a number of lectures by visiting scholars through the Joseph S. Schick Lectures in Language, Literature, and Lexicography and the Bash Lectures in Modern American Literature, as well as readings by visiting writers sponsored by the Creative Writing Program and presentations by faculty and students through the Landini Memorial Seminars.
+Throughout the academic year, the Department of English hosts a number of lectures by visiting scholars through the Joseph S. Schick Lectures in Language, Literature, and Lexicography and the Bash Lectures in Modern American Literature, as well as readings by creative writers through the Theodore Dreiser Visiting Writers Series and presentations by faculty and students through the Landini Memorial Seminars.
 Student organizations sponsored by the Department of English include the Student Advisory Committee, Sigma Tau Delta, and the Creative Writing Society, which co-publishes Allusions, a student-generated journal of creative writing and visual art.
-The Department of English maintains two laptop classrooms, located on the second floor of Root Hall.